 Hepatitis C is inflammation of the liver caused by the hepatitis C virus and can cause inflammation and scarring of liver tissue.

-The NHS says around 200,000 to 500,000 people in England and Wales are infected with hepatitis C, and many people who carry the virus do not know they have it.
+Around 10,800 new cases of hepatitis C are diagnosed in England each year, but many people who carry the virus do not know they have it.